 For information about departmental scholarships or grants for the summer, please contact your graduate department directly.
 Departmental aid is often unavailable over the summer.

 Direct Unsubsidized Loans: If eligible, you'll be offered a Direct Unsubsidized loan.
-Summer is considered the last term of the academic year, so if you've already borrowed the full $20,500 in an Unsubsidized loan over the previous quarters of the academic year, you will be ineligible for any additional Unsubsidized loan funds in the summer.
+Summer is considered the last term of the academic year, so if you've already borrowed the full $20,500 in an Unsubsidized loan over the previous quarters/semesters of the academic year, you will be ineligible for any additional Unsubsidized loan funds in the summer.
 However, you may be eligible to borrow a Graduate PLUS or private loan to help finance the cost of the summer term.

 Graduate PLUS Loans: If you borrowed a Grad PLUS loan previously in the academic year, you will be offered this loan again for the summer term.
 Once accepted, the Department of Education will perform a credit check before it can be guaranteed.
-You will need to pass this credit check, or have a credit-worthy endorser, to receive this loan.
+You will need to pass this credit check or have a credit-worthy endorser to receive this loan.

 Work-study employment ends on June 8, 2023, for the 2022-23 academic year (May 18th for law students).
 If you are offered work-study for the 2023-24 academic year, you may begin working as early as July 3, 2023.